ghaiklor/terminal-canvas/API.md

 <a name="DISPLAY_MODES"></a>

 ## DISPLAY_MODES : <code>Object</code>
-Map of the display modes that can be used in Cursor API.
+Map of the display modes that can be used in Canvas API.
 There are the most commonly supported control sequences for formatting text and their resetting.

 **Kind**: global constant
 <a name="encodeToVT100"></a>

 ## encodeToVT100 ⇒ <code>String</code>
-Bytes to encode to VT100 control sequence.
+Converts string with control code to VT100 control sequence.

 **Kind**: global constant
-**Returns**: <code>String</code> - Returns encoded string
+**Returns**: <code>String</code> - Returns VT100 control sequence

 | Param | Type | Description |
 | --- | --- | --- |